gperreymond/nova-faas/README.md

 #### Service

-A __service__ is the base element of the CQRS, it's like a microservice or a task.
+A __service__ is the base element of the system, it's like a microservice or a task.
 The application result of a __service__ will automaticaly:

 - Send an event on the bus in case of success
 - Send an event on the bus in case of error